millzyvanillzy/SQL/README.md

 # SQL
 SQL Portfolio

 ## Behold!
 It's a new dawn.
-The world may be my oyster and thus I have some pearls of code for you.
+If the world truly is my oyster, then I have discovered some pearls of code.